Steve Harris (musician)

-Stephen Percy Harris (born 12 March 1956) is an English musician and songwriter, best known as the bassist, keyboardist, backing vocalist, primary songwriter, founder, and leader of heavy metal band Iron Maiden.
-He is the band's only constant member since their inception in 1975; each of their albums features both him and guitarist Dave Murray.
+Stephen Percy Harris (born 12 March 1956) is an English musician and songwriter, best known as the bassist for heavy metal band Iron Maiden, which he founded in 1975.
+He is the only member who has been in the band for its entire history, while he and guitarist Dave Murray are the only members who have appeared on all of the band's studio albums.

-Harris has a recognisable and popular style of bass playing, particularly the "gallop" which can be found on many Iron Maiden recordings, such as the singles "Run to the Hills" and "The Trooper".
-In addition to his role as the band's bass player, writer and backing vocalist, he has undertaken many other roles for the group, such as producing and co-producing their albums, directing and editing their live videos and performing studio keyboards and synthesizers.
-He has been cited as one of the greatest heavy metal bassists ever.
+Harris developed an influential style of bass playing, particularly the "gallop" which can be found on many Iron Maiden recordings, such as the singles "Run to the Hills" and "The Trooper".
+He was the band's primary songwriter in its early history, but in later years he has been more likely to collaborate with his other members of the band.
+Harris has also assumed other roles in Iron Maiden, contributing keyboards and backing vocals, co-producing albums, and directing live videos.

-In 2012, Harris released his debut solo album, British Lion, which was followed by The Burning in 2020.
+Harris is widely regarded as one of the best heavy metal bassists of all time.
+He has also led the hard rock side project British Lion.

 Early life

-Harris was born on 12 March 1956 in the back room of his grandmother's house, in Leytonstone, then part of Essex, where he grew up aspiring to be a professional footballer.
-Scouted by Wally St Pier, Harris was asked to train for West Ham United.
-After gaining an interest in rock music in his early teens, he realised that he no longer desired to play football professionally.
+Harris was born on 12 March 1956 in the back room of his grandmother's house in Leytonstone, then part of Essex, where he grew up aspiring to be a professional footballer.
+Scouted by Wally St Pier, Harris was asked to train for West Ham United during his early teen years.
+After becoming interested in rock music in subsequent years, he realised that he no longer desired to play football professionally and envisioned a career in music instead.
 In particular, he was greatly influenced by the Beatles.
 Harris attended Leyton Senior High School for Boys (now Leyton Sixth Form College) where he studied architecture.

 Initially Harris wanted to play drums, but did not have enough space for a drum kit in his house; he decided on learning bass instead.
 Entirely self-taught, his first bass was a copy of a Fender Precision model which cost him £40 in 1971.

-Just ten months after he bought his first bass, Harris joined a band, initially known as Influence and later Gypsy's Kiss, featuring Bob Verscoyle (lead vocals), Dave Smith (guitar) and drummer Paul Sears.
-After a short number of gigs at the Cart and Horses pub in Maryland Point, Stratford and the Bridgehouse in Canning Town, the band split up and Harris auditioned for a band called Smiler in February 1974.
-In this band, Harris began writing his own songs and worked with future Iron Maiden members Dennis Wilcock and Doug Sampson, but left the band after they refused to play his material, claiming it was too complicated.
-Harris claims to have played 30 to 40 shows with Smiler before he left.
+Just ten months after he bought his first bass, Harris joined a band, initially known as Influence and later Gypsy's Kiss.
+After playing a small number of gigs, that band split.
+Harris joined a band called Smiler in February 1974.
+In this band, Harris began writing his own songs and worked with future Iron Maiden members Dennis Wilcock and Doug Sampson, but left as the band claimed his songs were too complicated and refused to play them.
+Harris claims to have played 30 to 40 shows with Smiler before he departed in 1975.